-2. Mix the dry ingredients (flour, sugar, and salt) in a large bowl or .
+- Mix the flour, salt, and sugar in a large bowl.
 Make a large well in the center of the flour mixture and add the yeast.

-5. Divide the dough in half and shape each portion into a smooth circular mound.
-(If you prefer, you may divide the dough into four to six smaller loaves instead.)
+- Divide the dough in half and shape each portion into a smooth circular mound.
+(If you prefer, you can divide the dough into four to six smaller loaves instead.)
 Place the dough onto the prepared pans, cover with a towel and allow it to rest for 10 to 15 minutes.

-6. After the dough has rested, use the palm of your hand to flatten the dough into circles about 1/4" thick.
-Cover with a towel and leave to rise about one hour (longer in a cold room), or until the dough springs back when pressed lightly with a finger.
+- After the dough has rested, use the palm of your hand to flatten the dough into circles about 1/4-inch thick.
+Cover with a towel and let rise about 1 hour (longer in a cold room), or until the dough springs back when pressed lightly with a finger.

-8. Create steam vents by scoring the top of the bread with a very sharp knife or by poking the dough with a fork in several places.
-Bake the bread for about 20 minutes – rotate the pans about halfway through the baking time – or until the loaves are nicely colored and sound hollow when tapped.
+- Create steam vents by scoring the top of the bread with a very sharp knife or by poking the dough with a fork in several places.
+Bake the bread for about 20 minutes—rotating the pans about halfway through the baking pans—or until the loaves are nicely colored and sound hollow when tapped.
 Transfer the bread to a rack or towel-lined basket to cool.

 Note: Leftover bread is best frozen if it will not be consumed the same day.